madhusudhanrao-ppm/oracle-ai-developer-hub/guides/RAG.md

 - Use GET /api/genai/models to list supported models in your compartment and pick a modelId.
 - Vendor-aware parameters: for xAI Grok the backend omits presencePenalty, frequencyPenalty, and topK to avoid 400 errors; see MODELS.md for full guidance.

-## UI flow

-- Open the web UI.
-- Use the Upload panel to upload PDFs.
-- In Settings, enable "Use RAG" and set Tenant (default is "default").
-- In Chat, select a chat model and ask questions; the backend will use your KB to enhance prompts.

 ## Where data is stored

-- Liquibase migrations create core tables (conversations, messages, memory, telemetry) and KB tables for RAG, including embeddings stored as VECTOR(1024, FLOAT32) with an ANN index where supported.
+- Liquibase create core tables (conversations, messages, memory, telemetry) and KB tables for RAG, including embeddings stored as VECTOR(1024, FLOAT32) with an ANN index where supported.
 - See DATABASE.md for the exact schema overview and Liquibase details.

 ## Tips